-- Read the information in these operating instructions and the product information supplied by the manufacturer. - Observe the relevant safety regulations and wear the personal protective equipment specified.
+- Carefully comply with the information in these operating instructions and the product information supplied by the manufacturer. - Observe the relevant safety regulations and wear the personal protective equipment specified.

 Risk of explosion if the permissible axial and radial forces are exceeded